A Comprehensive Guide to Google Colab: Features, Usage, and Best Practices

 • Collaboration: Google Colab makes it easy to collaborate with others on projects.
 You can share your notebooks with others, and they can edit and run your code in real-time.

-• Education: Google Colab is an excellent tool for learning about machine learning and data science.
+• Education: Google Colab Notebook is an excellent tool for learning about machine learning and data science.
 Many tutorials and resources are available online, and you can also create and share your notebooks.

 Why Choose Google Colab?